-- 9 Following the removal of Key Stage 2 levels at Primary Schools in 2016, all students in Year 7 come along with a test score instead, based on their end of year Key Stage 2 tests. - The range of scaled scores available for each KS2 test starts at 80, the lowest scaled score that can be awarded; 120 is the highest scaled score achievable. - 11 Students scoring at least a scaled score of 100 will have met the expected standard of the test and 100 is therefore, the mean score.
+- 8 Following the removal of Key Stage 2 levels at Primary Schools in 2016, all students in Year 7 come along with a test score instead, based on their end of year Key Stage 2 tests. - 9 The range of scaled scores available for each KS2 test starts at 80, the lowest scaled score that can be awarded; 120 is the highest scaled score achievable. - 10 Students scoring at least a scaled score of 100 will have met the expected standard of the test and 100 is therefore, the mean score. - 11 A student awarded a scaled score of 99 or below has not met the expected standard in the test but this will not apply to Most and More Able students.
+However, there are exceptions which might apply to a particular subject, if a student's natural aptitude for the subject does not match their general ability in others.